phalcon-orphanage/docs/es/reference/controllers.rst

 .. highlights::

-    Method 'initialize' is only called if the event 'beforeExecuteRoute' is executed with success.
+    The :code:`initialize()` method is only called if the 'beforeExecuteRoute' event is executed with success.
 This avoid that application logic in the initializer cannot be executed without authorization.

-If you want to execute some initialization logic just after build the controller object you can implement the method 'onConstruct':
+If you want to execute some initialization logic just after the controller object is constructed then you can implement the :code:`onConstruct()` method:

 .. code-block:: php